I'm reordering some things here in the Obama stack.

 Overall, the state fiscal picture is gloomy, and the pain from reductions, many of which take effect July 1st, will be widespread.

-A fifteen dollar cut.
+A $15 cut.

-In New Jersey, lawmakers have proposed eliminating free state police patrols for rural communities that lack police departments under the plan those communities would pay a combined twelve million dollars for the service the first time they're being charged a fee.
+In New Jersey, lawmakers have proposed eliminating free state police patrols for rural communities that lack police departments under the plan.

 Really?

-Survey also found that 18 states reported their upcoming budgets will be smaller than spending plans for the current year.
+The survey also found that 18 states reported their upcoming budgets will be smaller than spending plans for the current year.

-Have you ever noticed folks in all these stories?
+Have you ever noticed, folks, in all these stories, we're supposed to start crying.

-They're cutting his state budget.
+They're cutting a state budget.

-The states can't do it.
+The states can't do it, Let.

 Meanwhile, whenever there are stories about how you have to drop latte from your daily regimen because it's four bucks, there are no tears for you.

-When your kids might have to walk longer distances to school in Montgomery County because of the price of diesel.
+When your kids might have to walk longer distances to school in Montgomery County because of the price of diesel, there's only expressed pain for the school district.

-No pain for the kids that have to do the additional walking, no pain for the parents.
+No pain for the kids that have to do the additional walking.

-We're supposed to feel so bad that the states could it possibly be that the states are already so bloated with so much money.
+We're supposed to feel so bad that the states, could it possibly be that the states are already so bloated with so much money?

-If you looked into it, you would not believe the number of things the states Spend money on that are totally irrelevant.
+If you looked into it, you would not believe the number of things the states spend money on that are totally irrelevant.

 And I wonder what the income tax rates are in these states.